Access Model

 ComponentsPublicCreated only via SBOM ingestion, never directly

-TechnologiesPublicAuthenticatedOwner team** Superusers or members of the technology's steward team
+TechnologiesPublicAuthenticatedOwner team*Owner team** Superusers or members of the technology's steward team

 TeamsPublicSuperuserSuperuserSuperuserFull team management is superuser-only